OctopusDeploy/Octopus-Docker/README.md

 ## Tag naming strategy and versioning ##

 There are two versioning considerations at play that contribute to the tag naming.
- - The base image: The `windows\servernanocore` image can itself be builtargeting different OS platforms (e.g `1709` or `1803`).
+ - The base image: The `microsoft\windowsservercore` image can itself be built targeting different OS platforms (e.g `1709` or `1803`).
 [Windows container requirements](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility) dictate that the container base image OS version must match the host OS version.
 For this reason Octopus must provide a container for each supported host.
  - The Octopus Server binaries

 To deal with the multiple versioning requirements we currently use the following version rules.
 - `octopusdeploy\octopus:<BinariesVersion>-<OSVersion>` This fully identifies the binaries and the base OS
 - `octopusdeploy\octopus:<BinariesVersion>` When the base is missing this will assume the latest "base OS" version. i.e. `octopusdeploy\octopus:2018.8.0` == `octopusdeploy\octopus:2018.8.0-1803`. _Eventually_ This will be a manifest that provides both os versions.
 - `octopusdeploy\octopus:latest` The latest image will refer to the  `BinariesVersion` image that maps to the latest Octopus Server ta has been released.

+Some older versions of docker engine do not support the manifest files and so you may need to use the specifically tagged platform version as appropriate.

 ## Support status ##